Before heading north for 3 months, we knew we’d have a hard time getting Oliver to sleep in the tent during the day without a fan.

 Is it any good?

 Overall, we are pretty pleased with the fan.
-It’s not that heavy, runs for a decent time frame and puts out plenty of air.
+It’s not that heavy (but its not exactly light either!), runs for a decent time frame and puts out plenty of air.
 It swivels around 180 degrees and can be sat in lots of different positions.
 Being portable we can use it all over camp, which comes in handy.

 It is big though and that’s annoying for storing it to travel; just another one of those things that you have to jam in somewhere!
 That said, I wouldn’t leave it at home with a young kid, warm temperatures and enough room to fit on.